iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Symmetric Tridiagonal Matrices Recursive Det.md

 \end{aligned}\tag{1}
 $$

-Now, we use the Laplace Expansion to figure out the determinant, for the sake of recursion, we are expanding the Laplace Expansion from the last row of $T_k$
+Now, we use the Laplace Expansion to figure out the determinant we are expanding the Laplace Expansion on the last row of $T_k$

 $$
 \begin{aligned}